scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 ``scikit-image`` and the ``SciPy`` ecosystem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stable release : 0.8 (included in Canopy and Anaconda)

-0.7 release packaged in Ubuntu
+Recent versions of ``scikit-image`` is packaged in most Scientific Python
+distributions, such as Anaconda or Enthought Canopy.
+It is also packaged
+for Ubuntu/Debian.

 ::

     >>> import skimage
-    >>> from skimage import data, filter  # most functions are in subpackages
+    >>> from skimage import data, filters  # most functions are in subpackages
     >>> from skimage.morphology import disk

 Most ``scikit-image`` functions take NumPy ``ndarrays`` as arguments ::